 The First 48: Missing Persons

 Overall, fans of true crime and investigative journalism will find much to appreciate in The First 48: Missing Persons, which is a well-crafted and thoughtful show that balances the factual details of each case with the personal stories and emotional stakes involved.

-The First 48: Missing Persons is a series that is currently running and has 2 seasons (15 episodes).
-The series first aired on June 2, 2011.
+The First 48: Missing Persons is a series that ran for 2 seasons (15 episodes) between June 2, 2011 and on A&E

+The First 48: Missing Persons